Scott Disick, Sofia Richie Romance: He’s Stopped Partying Amid Engagement Rumors

 The self-proclaimed sex addict has supposedly stopped partying now that he’s said to be in a committed relationship with the Instagram model, and from what’s been gathered, the father of three has never felt better about his life.

-Before getting with Richie, Scott Disick had little to no control over his life, his spending habits and his outrageous behavior when clubbing with his pals, but now that he’s with the 19-year-old, all that has changed.
+Before getting with Richie, Scott Disick had little to no control over his life, his spending habits, and his outrageous behavior when clubbing with his pals, but now that he’s with the 19-year-old, all that has changed.

-People claims that Scott has changed drastically and everyone around him has praised him on the new life he’s living now with Sofia.
+People claim that Scott has changed drastically and everyone around him has praised him on the new life he’s living now with Sofia.

 While many of his friends and family members questioned his intentions on dating someone as young as Richie, they are now seeing that she’s having a positive impact on Scott Disick’s life and are no longer judgmental about their relationship.